Self-Driving-Car-NDegree-M-Russo/CarND-P8-PID-Control/README.md

 Summarizing the main instructions _for Unix systems_ we have:

 1. Download `boost_X_XX_0.tar.bz2`;
-2. Create a durectory where to put the Boost installation;
+2. Create a directory where to put the Boost installation;
 3. From the directory where you want to put the Boost installation, execute:

 ```sh